Wajih-O/mouse-pointer-controller/README.md

 ## Multiple face detection

-In case of a multiple faces detection we use the confidence to sort and select the best available face detection.
-As it will not solve the problem of multiple confident face detection, for a pointer controller application in case of multiple detection the size of the face (bounding-box) is a good feature.
-Assuming the operator should be at a the closest distance from the screen expectedly will occupy the biggest bounding box.
+In the case of multiple faces detection, we use the confidence to sort and select the best available face detection.
+As it will not solve the problem of numerous confident face detection, for a pointer controller application in case of multiple detections the size of the face (bounding-box) is a good feature.
+Assuming the operator should be at the closest distance from the screen expectedly will occupy the biggest bounding box.

 ## Generic pipeline inference